Develop a Preliminary Idea

 - What was accomplished?

-- How does it relate to other work?
+- How does this connect with other studies?

 Facilities & Resources